 International Studies / Global Studies

 If ever a major was designed for studying abroad, it’s this one.
 Usually this major requires you pick an area of focus, such as development, environment, business, etc . . .
 The advantage of majoring in IS/GS instead of majoring in the emphases directly is that with the “international” aspect, many of your classes can be oriented towards culture, language, and other disciples related to to international sphere.
-This lets you choose from a greater range of schools to, and possibly to study abroad more often.
+This lets you choose from a greater range of schools to study abroad, and possibly to study abroad more often.

 Sociology / Anthropology